Key Takeaways:

 State and Local Requirements

-State laws vary widely in how they regulate employee monitoring laws and protect workplace privacy.
+State laws vary widely in how they regulate employee monitoring laws, adding to the confusion caused by employee monitoring myths.
 It’s essential to know the rules in each state where you operate and where your employees are located.
 Below, we highlight some key state-level requirements:

 Notice and Consent States (Connecticut, Delaware, New York)